ironcore-dev/ironcore/docs/proposals/07-quota.md

 ### Compute Resource Quota

-For the `onmetal-api` `compute` group, the following resources can be limited:
+For the `ironcore` `compute` group, the following resources can be limited:

 | Resource Name   | Description                                                                           |
 |-----------------|---------------------------------------------------------------------------------------|